 Artist(s): Anne Heidsieck

 While the previous nomination encourages you to build your kingdom through recruitment, Gunkimono has you building your kingdom through warfare and conquest.
 Each player controls a warring army that you’ll send out into battle.
 Direct your troops to conquer areas of the board and earn either scoretrack points, or valuable honor points that let you multiply your effectiveness.
 Better hope you’re okay with confrontation because Gunkimono is steeped in it.
+Read our review of Gunkimomo.

 Publisher(s): Renegade Game Studios